typst-community/tytanic/docs/book/src/guides/tests.md

 +Typst is Great!
 ```

-Once we run `tytanic` again we'll see that the test no longer passes:
+Once we run Tytanic again we'll see that the test no longer passes:

 ```txt
   Starting 1 tests (run ID: 7cae75f3-3cc3-4770-8e3a-cb87dd6971cf)